mjansson/rpmalloc/README.md

 Created by Mattias Jansson ([@maniccoder](https://twitter.com/maniccoder)) / Rampant Pixels - http://www.rampantpixels.com

 # Performance
-We believe rpmalloc is faster than most popular memory allocators like tcmalloc, hoard, ptmalloc3 and others without causing extra allocated memory overhead in the thread caches.
+We believe rpmalloc is faster than most popular memory allocators like tcmalloc, hoard, ptmalloc3 and others without causing extra allocated memory overhead in the thread caches compared to these allocators.
 We also believe the implementation to be easier to read and modify compared to these allocators, as it is a single source file of ~2000 lines of C code.

 Contained in a parallel repository is a benchmark utility that performs interleaved allocations (both aligned to 8 or 16 bytes, and unaligned) and deallocations (both in-thread and cross-thread) in multiple threads.
 It measures number of memory operations performed per CPU second, as well as memory overhead by comparing the virtual memory mapped with the number of bytes requested in allocation calls.
 The setup of number of thread, cross-thread deallocation rate and allocation size limits is configured by command line arguments.